Guidance

 In the autumn term flu vaccination is also offered as part of the government’s wider winter planning to reduce transmission and illness from flu, and its potential impact on the NHS.

-Since the beginning of the COVID-19 pandemic there has been a fall in the number of young people getting their routine vaccinations.
-Some of this reduction is due to disruption in school attendance during the pandemic so it is essential that young people who missed out, as well as the newly eligible, are offered this important protection.
-This will help protect young people and the wider community against serious illness at a time when we are seeing the return of vaccine-preventable illnesses circulating among the unvaccinated.
+During the COVID-19 pandemic, for a number of reasons, the number of young people getting their routine vaccinations fell.
+It is essential that young people who missed out, as well as the newly eligible, are offered this important protection.
+This will help protect young people and the wider community against serious illness at a time when we are seeing the return of vaccine preventable illnesses circulating among the unvaccinated.

-The school-aged immunisation teams have been offering catch-up opportunities to maximise vaccination uptake among those school-aged children who remain unvaccinated.
-These teams may contact schools to book additional catch-up visits or may be offering any missed vaccinations alongside other routine school-aged vaccinations.
-In order to maximise opportunities to get young people vaccinated, it is important that there are robust processes in place for identifying eligible children and obtaining consent via the appropriate routes.
+The school aged immunisation service teams have been offering catch-up opportunities to maximise vaccination uptake among those school aged children who remain unvaccinated.
+These teams may contact schools to book additional catch-up visits or may be offering any missed vaccinations alongside other routine school aged vaccinations offered in Years 8 and 9.

-The school-aged immunisation team will be sending consent forms to parents and will also allow young people to self-consent if they are deemed competent to do so.
-Some school-aged immunisations teams may use e-consent forms which will be sent to parents to complete.
+The school aged immunisation team will be sending consent forms to parents and will also allow young people to self-consent if they are deemed competent to do so.
+Some school aged immunisations teams may use e-consent forms which will be sent to parents to complete.
 Schools play a vital role in ensuring that all eligible children in school have been identified and had the opportunity of an offer for the vaccine that they require.

 Benefits to schools